How to Get Back into Fitness After A Long Break

 Choose Low-Impact Workouts

-Especially if you’ve experienced an injury, or if you’re over the age of 35, it’s important to consider your body’s needs as you start working out.
-While regular exercise may help build up bone density and reduce the risk of fitness injuries, it can help to start with low-impact workouts like swimming, biking, or walking.
+No matter your age or fitness level, it’s important to consider your body’s needs as you start working out again.
+If you’re over the age of 35 or it’s been a long time since you worked out, it can help to start with low-impact workouts like swimming, biking, or walking.

 Read more: Low-Impact vs. High-Impact Workouts